ember-learn/guides-source/guides/v3.24.0/in-depth-topics/patterns-for-components.md

 ## Contextual Components

 The [`{{component}}`](https://api.emberjs.com/ember/3.24.0/classes/Ember.Templates.helpers/methods/component?anchor=component)
-helper can be used to defer the selection of a component to run time.
+helper can be used to defer the selection of a component to runtime.
 The `<MyComponent />` syntax always renders the same component, while using the `{{component}}` helper allows choosing a component to render on the fly.
 This is useful in cases where you want to interact with different external libraries